tcarcao/lite-bank/README.md

 ## Docker

-Even though the application can be ran using one single jar, it also exists an Dockerfile (REFF) specifying the configurations to run the application inside a Docker container and a bash script `builddocker.sh` that builds the image of the container.
+Even though the application can be ran using one single jar, it also exists a [Dockerfile](docker/Dockerfile) specifying the configurations to run the application inside a Docker container and a bash script `builddocker.sh` that builds the image of the container.

 ## Frameworks and language
 This project was developed using JDK 11.
 The following frameworks were used: